-- EHCP pupils will have access to all arrangements for students on the SEND register and, in addition to this, will have an Annual Review of their statement/plan. - Our school will comply with all local arrangements and procedures when applying for: - High Needs Block Funding - An Education Health and Care Plan and will ensure that all pre-requisites for application have been met through additional SEN Support at an earlier stage.
+- EHCP pupils will have access to all arrangements for students have a SEND Individual Profileand, in addition to this, will have an Annual Review of their statement/plan. - Our school will comply with all local arrangements and procedures when applying for: - High Needs Block Funding - An Education Health and Care Plan and will ensure that all pre-requisites for application have been met through additional SEN Support at an earlier stage.